 Did you know that the ancient Suzuki F10A engine is still produced today in China?
-As I write this, they are still used in brand new vehicles sold in Myanmar and Vietnam.
+As I write this, they are, because they are still used in brand new vehicles sold in Myanmar and Vietnam.
 And here's something somewhat more interesting than that: Manufacturers of these engines will sell them directly to customers in the West, even in single-engine quantities.
 Which is to say: if you need a new F10A engine, you can get in touch with one of their distributors, and have a brand new engine on your doorstep in a few weeks.

 That sounds awfully tempting for any owner of a Suzuki SJ410 that has a worn engine; for significantly less than a grand (including the very expensive P&P), you could have a brand new engine in your SJ!